Back to All Events

 Accessibility Design: Sabrina Haas

-Out of the four selected positions, Lo Moran's video Normativity Detox is the only work that confronts the mental health industry itself.
-Through appropriating the affective language of contemporary influencer practices and conversion therapy rhetoric, the artist guides viewers through participatory "therapies" to "cure" neurotypical compulsions toward interdependence, care, and worlds where unmasking is not only safe but comfortable.
+The Normativity Detox inverts the aesthetics of conversion therapy alongside cult, religious, and wellness tropes to dismantle the systems that pathologize and delegitimize queerness and neurodivergence.
+This iteration is a video appropriating the affective language of contemporary influencer practices and conversion therapy rhetoric to guide viewers through participatory "therapies" to "cure" neurotypical compulsions toward interdependence, care, and worlds where unmasking is not only safe but comfortable.
 The work insists that "acting normal" is a survival strategy, not a choice, and that unmasking is an everyday political framework to create more access for everyone.

 Public Program